dminchev1/classification_practice/README.md

 # classification_practice
-Project for beginner kaggle.
+Project for beginner from kaggle.
 First hands on python for machine learning with scikit-learn.